mostofa-s-cse/mostofa-s-cse/README.md

 - 🌱 I’m currently learning **DevOps**

-- 💬 Ask me about **Anything related to  full-stack development, from frontend technologies like React.js and Next.js to backend solutions with Node.js, Express.js, and Laravel.
-I'm happy to discuss database design, API integrations, and deployment strategies**
+- 💬 Ask me about <br/>
+<p>Anything related to  full-stack development, from frontend technologies like React.js and Next.js to backend solutions with Node.js, Express.js, and Laravel.
+I'm happy to discuss database design, API integrations, and deployment strategies</p>

 - 📫 How to reach me **mostofa.s.cse@gmail.com**